Student Vehicle Registration and Parking

 7. If a student has registered one vehicle for $100.00 and registers any subsequent vehicle during the year, or wishes to update to a senior sticker as a result of obtaining senior class status second semester, they may do so for a fee of $15.00.
 This registration can be done online also by indicating the appropriate designation from the drop-down menu.

 8. The Director of Campus Safety may grant a registration exemption for temporary-use vehicles and can issue temporary use placards for up to 21 days.
-Placards are available at the campus safety office (Tibstra 25) Monday-Friday 8 a.m.- 4 p.m.
+Placards are available at the Department of Campus Safety and Security office (Tibstra 25) Monday - Friday 8 a.m. - 4 p.m.

 Parking Rules and Regulations